zslwyuan/AMF-Placer/doc/pages/getStarted.md

 ./AMFPlacer ../benchmarks/testConfig/OpenPiton.json
 ```

+Users may find that AMFPlacer prints somethings in the terminal and if you are interested in the details of those information, you can find the concrete explanation [here](@ref runtimeLog).

 **3. Set the Placement Configuration in JSON file**

 By checking the content of the JSON file in the command argument above, you may notice the major settings of our placer.